 11. PRISMA-friendly screening

 Below are 20 abstracts.
-Apply my inclusion criteria {paste criteria} and exclusion criteria {paste criteria}.
-Output 4 categories: include, exclude (reason), unclear-needs-full-text, off-topic.
+Apply my inclusion criteria [paste criteria] and exclusion criteria [paste criteria].
+Sort into 4 buckets: include, exclude (with reason), unclear-needs-full-text, off-topic.

 12. Citation-density check

 Below is my matrix.
-For each row, indicate how often this paper is cited in the others (via author + year mentions).
+For each row, indicate how often this paper is cited by the others (via author + year mentions).
 Identify the most-cited "hub" papers and the more isolated ones.

 13. Matrix-update workflow

 I added 5 new papers to my matrix.
-Help me update: (a) check whether any of my existing rows need revision based on the new ones, (b) flag if the new findings contradict prior clusters, (c) suggest 1-line additions to the synthesis paragraph.
+Help me update it: (a) check whether any existing rows need revision in light of the new ones, (b) flag if the new findings contradict prior clusters, (c) suggest one-line additions to the synthesis paragraph.

 14. Export-friendly column spec

-Convert my matrix into Notion-friendly column schema with: property name, property type (text / select / multi-select / number / date / relation), description, sample value.
-Output as a list ready to paste into a Notion database creation flow.
+Convert my matrix into a Notion-friendly column schema: property name, property type (text / select / multi-select / number / date / relation), description, sample value.
+Output as a list ready to paste into a Notion database.

 15. Reviewer-defense brief

-My lit matrix supports the thesis "{thesis}".
-Generate a 150-word defense paragraph: how the matrix shows the thesis is grounded, which key papers anchor each claim, and how I would respond if a reviewer said the lit review is too narrow.
+My lit matrix supports the thesis "[thesis]".
+Write a 150-word defense paragraph: how the matrix shows the thesis is grounded, which key papers anchor each claim, and how I would respond if a reviewer called the lit review too narrow.

 Common mistakes

-• Designing columns before knowing your research question — columns must serve the question.
+- Designing columns before you know your research question — the columns must serve the question.

-• Skipping a “relevance to my project” column — without it, the matrix becomes a generic database.
+- Dropping the “relevance to my project” column — without it the matrix is a generic database, not a thesis tool.

-• Treating the matrix as static; update it after every reading session.
+- Treating the matrix as static instead of updating it after each reading session.

-• Start with a 5-paper pilot, then scale columns based on what they revealed.
+- Run a 5-paper pilot first, then scale columns based on what the pilot revealed.

-• Re-cluster the matrix every 25 new rows; clustering shifts as data grows.
+- Re-cluster every 25 new rows; clusters shift as the dataset grows.

 FAQ

-• Can AI populate the whole matrix?: No — but it can populate rows reliably if you paste actual abstracts.
-Always spot-check 10% of rows against the source.
+- Can AI populate the whole matrix?: No — but it fills rows reliably when you paste real abstracts and forbid inference.
+Always spot-check 10% of rows against the source, since long-context recall drops on large inputs.

-• What is the most important column?: “Relevance to my project” — without it, the matrix is a generic database, not a thesis tool.
+- What is the single most important column?: “Relevance to my project” — without it, the matrix is a generic database instead of a thesis instrument.

-• Notion or Excel?: Notion for collaboration and relations to other databases; Excel for solo systematic work and exporting to citation managers.
+- Notion or Excel?: Notion for collaboration and relations to other databases; Excel for solo systematic work and clean export to a citation manager.

-• How do I keep the matrix from getting stale?: Block 30 minutes weekly to read 3-5 new papers and update; treat the matrix like a living document, not a one-off chore.
+- How do I keep the matrix from going stale?: Block 30 minutes weekly to read 3-5 new papers and update; treat it as a living document, not a one-off chore.